Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Gift/Redemption.md

 Redeeming a gift card involves using it to buy merchandise from a physical store, an online store, or a retail location.

-Add extra values request variables

-values need tobe called out

-what are the optional feilds

-link to payments landing page

-payload examples

-see also

 ## Request Variables

 <!--